pachyderm/pachyderm/doc/docs/master/getting_started/beginner_tutorial.md

 Pachyderm Console let's you interactively explore your pipelines, your data, debug jobs, read logs etc...

-- If you a **running this example on Hub, you have readily access to The Pachyderm Console**.
+- If you a **running this example on Hub, you have readily access to Pachyderm's Console**.
  Click the **Console** link on your workspace name in the Hub UI.

 ![Console Access](./images/hub_console_access.png)